edememediong1/edememediong1/README.md

 ---

 ### TLDR
 I’m a Software Engineer who enjoys building product-driven applications that balance usability with scalability.
-I work across the stack with **JavaScript, React, Node.js, and MongoDB**, and I’m currently expanding into **AI engineering**.
+I work across the stack with **JavaScript, React, Node.js, and MongoDB**, and I’m currently expanding into **AI and Cloud engineering**.

 ---